r3dact3d/Auto-Intelligence/README.md

    At this point, we should be able to access the Open WebUI through our browser at *https://public IP/:3000* so we can login first as Admin and do initial config.

-   > However, to get a model into Ollama I also had to execute the below commands.
+   > To get a model into Ollama I also had to execute the below commands.

    ```bash
    docker exec -it open-webui /bin/bash